-DFT 170 Engineering Graphics
+Engineering Graphics

 This course introduces basic engineering graphics skills, equipment, and applications (manual and computer-aided).
 Topics include sketching, measurements, lettering, dimensioning, geometric construction, orthographic projections and pictorial drawings, and sectional and auxiliary views.
 Upon completion, students should be able to demonstrate an understanding of basic engineering graphics principles and practices.
+This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a premajor and/or elective course requirement.

-DFT 211 Gears, Cams, & Pulleys
+Gears, Cams, & Pulleys

-Prerequisites: DFT 111 and MAT 121
+DFT 111 and MAT 121